jesper-olsen/sl-c/README.md

 A C23 port of Masashi Toyoda's classic [sl](https://github.com/mtoyoda/sl) command-line utility.

-This version removes the legacy `libcurses` dependency for a lighter footprint and introduces a new option (`-1`) to start the train at the bottom of the screen.
+This version removes the legacy `libcurses` dependency and introduces a new option (`-1`) to start the train at the bottom of the screen.

 ## Prerequisites